 The joint-support functions of glucosamine and chondroitin make them great natural pain relievers for dogs with hip dysplasia, a spinal disc injury, torn cranial cruciate ligaments, and dogs recovering from joint surgery.
 Plus, glucosamine can also prevent pain by delaying the progression of joint diseases like arthritis.

-- Promoting safer return to exercise following a period of crate rest—the rehab professional can monitor and assess your dog to ensure he or she doesn’t overdo it.
+- Promoting safer return to exercise following a period of crate rest for dogs—the rehab professional can monitor and assess your dog to ensure he or she doesn’t overdo it.

 - Allowing for stretching of muscles and tendons—this helps your dog relax, relieves pain associated with tension, and improves range of motion.